I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 NOT because our pruners are sharp.

-Some cities and towns are quite savage when it comes to chopping parts from trees to fit into unplanned urban needs for power lines.
+Some cities and towns are quite savage when it comes to chopping limbs from trees so they'll fit into unplanned urban need for power lines.

 Pruning can balance the growth of your tree or shrub